artakhak/IoC.Configuration/docs/sample-configuration-file/index.rst

                             <double name="param2" value="138.3" />

                             <!--
                             Inject specific implementation.
-Note, there is no binding IInterface3 to Interface3_Impl2.
+Note, there is no binding for Interface3_Impl2.
+                            IoC.Configuration** will automatically register a self bound service for a type specified in elements injectedObject, if the type is not an abstract type or an interface, and if it is not already registered in configuration file.
-                            Using injectedObject, we can specify the injected type other than the one normally injected for SharedServices.Interfaces.IInterface3.
+                            Also, using injectedObject, we can specify a type other than a type registered for interface SharedServices.Implementations.Interface3 (i.e., the type of parameter param3).
+                            In other words, no matter what bindings are specified for interface SharedServices.Implementations.Interface3, the object injected for parameter param3 will be of type SharedServices.Implementations.Interface3_Impl2.
                             -->
                             <injectedObject name="param3" type="SharedServices.Implementations.Interface3_Impl2"
                                             assembly="shared_services" />